godunko/a0b-tools/README.md

 ## Known Limitations

-* Only ARM Cortex-M4F is supported
+* Only ARM Cortex-M3 and Cortex-M4F are supported
 * Only `light-tasking` is supported

 ## Run runtime generator